vassdeniss/vassdeniss/README.md

 Personally I find programming more fun than graphic design and that's what I am prioritising.
 I love reading and learning about all things technology everyday.

 In my free time I love to play a lot of games, program on some small projects and I love solving rubik cubes.
+Favourite color and food are orange and french fries respectively!

 ## 🌱 Currently studying...
 I am currently studying ASP.NET with the Razor Framework as part of the school program.